RaphaelIT7/gmod-holylib/README.md

 For a plugin to be loaded by HolyLib, you need to expose HolyLib's Interface.<br>
 You can expose both HolyLib's and the normal interface since the order of the virtual functions are the same.<br>
-This should already work but I never tested it completly yet (Or I forgot that I did test it).<br>
+This should already work but I never tested it completely yet (Or I forgot that I did test it).<br>

 Supports: Linux32 | Linux64<br>